tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 With writing, a common suggestion is to [write every day](https://medium.com/the-mission/the-daily-routine-of-20-famous-writers-and-how-you-can-use-them-to-succeed-1603f52fbb77#:~:text=Stephen%20King%20writes%206%20pages,it's%20just%20another%20day's%20work.).
 While I do some non-code writing each day at work (creating tickets, writing up code reviews, etc.), I want to find opportunities to "practice" outside of doing the "real thing" at work.
 This separation between practice and doing the real thing is inspired by the idea of [deliberate practice](https://www.calnewport.com/blog/2010/01/06/the-grandmaster-in-the-corner-office-what-the-study-of-chess-experts-teaches-us-about-building-a-remarkable-life/).

-Deliberate practice is in the sphere of the 10,000 hour rule covered by Malcom Gladwell in [_Outliers_](https://en.wikipedia.org/wiki/Outliers_\(book\)).
+Deliberate practice is in the sphere of the 10,000-hour rule covered by Malcolm Gladwell in [_Outliers_](https://en.wikipedia.org/wiki/Outliers_\(book\)).
 Proponents of deliberate practice believe that simply _doing_ the thing you want to get better at will **not** move you into mastery.
 Instead, you need to practice in ways that will continue to push you to grow your skills.

 While I don't expect to become a world-class writer, I think there can be value in taking some cues from deliberate practice and developing my practice regimen around these ideas.
 To start, let's take a look at what the six traits of deliberate practice (as interpreted by the article's author, [Cal Newport](https://www.calnewport.com/about/)) are:

 * **Designed to improve performance** - You should be stretching beyond your abilities during practice.

-* **Repetition** - Similar to writers' suggestion to write everyday; deliberate practice means you are working on the task more than just when you are doing the real thing.
+* **Repetition** - Similar to writers' suggestion to write every day; deliberate practice means you are working on the task more than just when you are doing the real thing.

 * **Feedback** - When practicing, you should have external feedback readily and continuously available.

 * **Mentally demanding** - The article compares the "mindless" acts of practicing scales with deliberate practices which should require you to be mindful and focused.

 * **Hard to do** - By doing things that stretch you to your limits and that you must focus on, you are likely going to be doing something difficult for you.
 The article specifically calls out deliberate practice as not doing something you do well and enjoy doing.

 * **Driven by good goals** - Goals should focus on the _process_ of getting to the outcome and not just the outcome alone.

 ### How Am I Doing

-How does my current attempt at writing more through blog posts stack up against the traits of good deliberate practice?
+How does my current attempt at writing more through blogging stack up against the traits of good deliberate practice?

 ##### Designed to improve performance

 Clear and succinct, long-form writing to a wider audience is currently pushing beyond my limits.

 Hopefully, writing a blog post becomes easier for me.
-As I approach that point, to keep the deliberate practice stretching me to my limits, I will need to change my routine; I may need to push myself to write for longer sessions, on topics I know nothing about, or find ways to incorporate visual aids into my writing.
-I believe making changes like this is what could keep this routine **deliberate** practice, and not fall into rote territory.
+As I approach that point, to keep the deliberate practice stretching me to my limits, I will need to change my routine.
+I may need to push myself to write for longer sessions, cover topics I know nothing about, or find ways to incorporate visual aids into my writing.
+I believe making changes like this is what could keep this routine **deliberate** practice, and not rote.

 ##### Repetition